mliza/HAOT/docs/source/user_guide/usage.rst

     import haot

-Or you can import the sub modules individually as:
+Or you can import the modules individually as:

 .. code::